 Training should start immediately; They will learn quickly.
 Leash training is easy as well, make sure collar is high under puppy’s neck, right under his chin.
 Puppy needs to learn to walk beside you, not in front of you.
 You are leader of the pack.
 Your leash should always be straight down by your side and puppy should always be on left side.
 Let him get used to having it connected and then you will start by just calling him to you with leash on.
 Then you will start walking a few ft, holding the leash by your side loosely, never show tension through the leash, they will tense up.
-You have control and let no fear or stress run down the leash, stand tall and never hunch over, you are leader.
+You have control and let no fear or stress run down the leash, stand tall and never hunch over, you are leader and most confident.
 Then you will have him walk beside you as you feed him treats (just about 5 ft) and turn to the right, Keep letting him know he is doing good.
-When he has that down you will start stopping every few seconds and get him to stop too, by your side, and every time he stops by your side don’t forget his treat.
+Next, you will start stopping every few seconds and get him to stop too, by your side, and every time he stops by your side, don’t forget his treat.
 If he runs in front of you, you must tug gently on leash and step in front of him, then continue.
-If puppy gets distracted ever in walks.
+If puppy ever gets distracted in walks.
 Tug gently but securely on leash to the right, as to say, Hey snap out of it.
 He will get back focused.
-I just chop up hot dog into small bits for treats (don’t want their belly to feel up too fast) In a zip lock bag.
+I just chop up hot dogs or small meat or vegetables into small bits for treats (don’t want their belly to filll up too fast) In a zip lock bag.

 Any reproduction or publication of information on this website without permission- is PROHIBITED